 Assist the Buddy Coordinator in planning, organising and attending social events as part of the emotional support to service users and their families.

 Observe the boundaries set by the charity in supporting individuals.

+In general, Level 1 Buddies will NOT have one-on-one meetings or communications with service users.

 In particular, Buddies shall NOT offer advice to service users, especially legal advice.